dolmades/dolmades-cli/README.md

 ./dolmades bind name-of-dolma bind1 bind2 ...
 ```

-A bind is defined as follows: `/dolmadedir/dolmadefile:/hostdir/hostfile` or `/dolmadedir/:/hostdir/`
+A bind is defined using absolute path names as follows: `/dolmadedir/dolmadefile:/hostdir/hostfile` or `/dolmadedir/:/hostdir/`
+Use this way to set binds just for tests as they are temporary and will not persist when a dolma is being exported and imported subsequently.
+Generally define the binds in your recipe where they will persist over imports/exports.

 *Notes*
-* This will create an empty file/directory in the dolma if those do not exist already.
-* The created files/directories in the dolma persist even after the corresponding binds have been removed.
-* As of now there is no possibility to bind raw devices such as `/dev/cdrom` to a wine drive!
 * In wine the C and the Z drive are predefined.
-Utilize `/wineprefix/drive_x:/my/hostdir/` to bind to drive X.
+Utilize `/wineprefix/drive_e:/my/hostdir/` to bind to drive E.
+* `config.py` predefines a certain set of binds which can be enabled by default.
+These will allocate some more driver letters starting from Y in reverse.
+* The output of `dolmades export` will not change depending on configured binds whereas the output of `box` will!
+* `config.py` predefines a certain set of binds which can be enabled by default
+  * DOC
+* It is possible to use

 ### Migration